Bible Study

 4. Does Manifestation Yield the Fruit of the Spirit?

 Galatians 5:22-23 are two beautiful verses.
 They outline the fruit of the Spirit and remind us that there is no law against such things.
-The fruit of the Spirit are known as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+The fruit of the Spirit is known as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 The fruit is cultivated within us the more we develop maturity.

 Manifestation, however, contrasts the fruit entirely.
 It is nearly impossible to continue cultivating peace in the presence of so much focus on attaining the next great goal.
 Those who “manifest” their desires are known to highlight their ambition, even when it comes at the expense of other people.
 Those aspects eliminate all hope of showing any gentleness or self-control.
-In fact, one would question how you could possibly demonstrate kindness in the absence of gentleness or self-control, at all.
+In fact, one would question how you could possibly demonstrate kindness in the absence of gentleness or self-control at all.

 Real Life Problems With Impatience